Original Hildegard recipe for 45 years

 What are nerve cookies?

-Nerve cookies are small, spicy-sweet pastries specifically designed to calm the body and mind.
-They unleash their soothing effects from the very first bite—no wonder, since they contain a finely balanced blend of relaxing spices and natural ingredients.
-Typically, they include nutmeg, cinnamon, and cloves—all known for their calming properties.
+Nerve cookies are small, spicy-sweet pastries from monastic tradition.
+With the very first bite, they reveal their unique character—thanks to a finely balanced blend of aromatic spices and natural ingredients.
+Typically, nutmeg, cinnamon, and cloves are included—spices that have a special place in Hildegard’s teachings.

-The origins of these special cookies lie in medieval monastic wisdom, where medicinal herbs and spices were used specifically to support mental balance.
-Today, stress cookies are experiencing a real revival – as a delicious companion during stressful times, as a ritual to slow down, or simply as a special treat in between. 🧘♀️🍪
+The origin of these special cookies goes back to medieval monastic knowledge, where spices were deliberately used in daily nutrition.
+Today, nerve cookies are making a real comeback—as tasty companions in everyday life, as a ritual for slowing down, or simply as a special treat in between.

 Nerve cookies according to Hildegard von Bingen

-When talking about nerve biscuits, one name almost always comes up: Hildegard von Bingen.
-The 12th-century Benedictine nun and polymath is considered a pioneer of holistic healing – and her recipes are still highly valued today.
-The nerve biscuits also originate from her traditions and are based on a clever combination of ingredients intended to harmonize body, mind, and soul.
+When people talk about “nerve cookies,” one name almost always comes up: Hildegard of Bingen.
+The Benedictine nun and all-round scholar from the 12th century is seen as a pioneer of mindful eating – and her recipes are still highly valued today.
+These nerve cookies also go back to her teachings and are based on the clever combination of ingredients from the monastery tradition.

-Hildegard's focus is particularly on nutmeg, cinnamon, and cloves – spices to which she attributed strong nerve-strengthening and mood-enhancing effects.
-In her writings, she emphasizes that regular consumption of these biscuits "cheers the heart and purifies the senses."
-This isn't just about nutrition, but about a holistic approach to life.
+At Hildegard’s core are nutmeg, cinnamon, and cloves – spices she gave special attention to in her writings.
+She emphasized that regularly enjoying these cookies “makes the heart happy and clears the senses.”
+It’s not just about nutrition, but about a holistic approach to life.

-Many modern recipes incorporate Hildegard's ideas and gently adapt them to today's tastes and diets.
-This keeps the ancient wisdom alive – packaged in a crispy, aromatic biscuit that does more than just taste good.
+Many modern recipes pick up on Hildegard’s ideas and gently adapt them to today’s tastes and dietary habits.
+That way, these old traditions stay alive – wrapped up in a crunchy, aromatic cookie that’s more than just tasty.

 Original recipe for nerve cookies

-Hildegard von Bingen's original recipe for nerve cookies is simple yet effective – and is still baked with great care today.
-The base is spelt flour, butter or a vegetable fat, a little honey or another natural sweetener, and a very special spice blend: nutmeg, cinnamon, and cloves.
-According to Hildegard, this combination is not only supposed to have a calming effect but also to boost one's zest for life.
+The original recipe for Hildegard von Bingen's nerve cookies is simple but special – and is still lovingly baked today.
+The base is made from spelt flour, butter or a plant-based fat, a bit of honey or another natural sweetener, and a unique spice blend: nutmeg, cinnamon, and cloves.

-This classic recipe is easy to make at home and is perfect for baking in larger batches—perhaps as a gift or for relaxing afternoons with a cup of tea.
-The correct dosage of spices is important: Nutmeg should be used sparingly, as it becomes indigestible in large quantities.
+The classic recipe is easy to make at home and is perfect for baking in larger batches – for gifts or for relaxing afternoons with a cup of herbal tea.
+The right amount of spice is important: use nutmeg sparingly.

-If you're looking for something a little more modern, you can vary the basic recipe – with vegan ingredients, whole-wheat flour, or a dash of lavender.
-Loving preparation is always important, because that's precisely where the secret of these little energy boosters lies. ✨🍪
+If you like things a bit more modern, you can tweak the basic recipe – try vegan ingredients, whole grain flour, or a dash of lavender.
+The key is always to prepare them with care, because that's the real secret behind these special cookies.

 • 100 g soft butter (or plant-based alternative)

-• 80 g honey (alternatively: rice syrup or maple syrup)
+• 80 g honey (or rice syrup or maple syrup)

 • 1 egg yolk